BoxCell: Leveraging SAM for Cell Segmentation with Box Supervision: BoxCell: Our Proposed Method

-This approach provides predicted bounding boxes as prompts to SAM during inference.
-We first train an object detector $\mathcal{D(\theta)}$ such as Yolo\cite{Jocher_YOLO_by_Ultralytics_2023} using images $\mathcal{X}_{i}$ and the set of bounding boxes $b_{i}$, which are present in $\mathcal{Y}_i$.
-The object detector is trained with a combination of objectness, classification, and localization losses.
-Objectness loss ($\mathcal{L}_{obj}$) is the confidence score indicating whether the box contains an object or not.
-Classification loss ($\mathcal{L}_{cls}$) is computed as the cross-entropy between the predicted class and ground truth class.
-Localization loss ($\mathcal{L}_{loc}$) is the error in predicted bounding box coordinates as compared to ground truth bounding box coordinates.
-The total detection loss is the sum of all the three losses, given as $ \mathcal{L}_{det} = \mathcal{L}_{obj} + \mathcal{L}_{cls} + \mathcal{L}_{loc}$.
-The trained object detector $\mathcal{D(\theta)}$ is used to generate the set of bounding boxes $\hat{b}_{i}$, which are used to prompt SAM during inference.
-The inference time workflow is shown in \ref{fig:Model Diagram}
+ITD (see Fig. \ref{fig:Model Diagram_ITD_ITS}), trains an object detector \(D(\theta)\) such as Yolov8 \cite{Jocher_YOLO_by_Ultralytics_2023} using images \(X^T_{k}\) and the set of gold bounding boxes \(B^T_{k}\).
+The object detector is trained with objectness, classification, and localization losses.
+Objectness loss (\(L_{obj}\)) is the confidence score indicating whether the box contains an object or not.
+Classification loss (\(L_{cls}\)) is computed as the binary cross-entropy between the predicted class and ground truth class.
+Localization loss (\(L_{loc}\)) is the error in predicted bounding box coordinates as compared to ground truth bounding box coordinates.
+The total detection loss is the sum of all three losses, given as \(L_{det} = L_{obj} + L_{cls} + L_{loc}\).
+This object detector \(D(\theta)\) predicts a set of bounding boxes \(\hat{B}\) for a test image \(X\).
+Each box \(b \in \hat{B}\) is used as a prompt to SAM to generate a segmentation mask within that box.
+All box-level masks are combined to generate the image-level segmentation mask \(M_D\).